Part of our in-depth series exploring Texas Forest Trail Region Forts

 Marker Text: A famous tragedy of the 1830s.
 While able-bodied men where away fighting Indians, six or seven women, some young children, and four elderly men -- most of them relatives -- were at the home of John Edens (2.4 mi.
 SW of here).
 Indians attacked, killing several women and setting fire to the house.
 The men, 4-year-old Balis Madden, and a little girl escaped.
 Two wounded women, Mrs. James Madden and Mrs. Robert Madden, managed to survive.
 The Indians may have carried off some of the missing; the fire burned several bodies.
-Patsy, or Betsy, a Negro woman, rescued some of the survivors.
+Patsy, or Betsy, an African woman, rescued some of the survivors.
 More

 Marker Title: Houston County Courthouse